RedHatWorkshops/openshiftv3-ops-workshop/assigning_users_to_project_roles.md

     Run 'oc status' to view your app.
 ```

 Now, as `user-1`, login to the webui.
-You should be presented with a "blank slate" after you login.
+You should be presented with a "blank slate" after you login i.e, you won't see any projects.

 ![image](images/openshift-overview-user-1.png)